pappasfotios/AcFertilityGP/README.md

 **struggle - fun fact 5:** Presence of replicates.
 Apparently we have recaptured a few males more than once, likely because the stuff accidentally returned them to the sampling tank.
 I should probably only keep the first occurance (?)

 CP: Probably the first measurement.
 Would be interesting to see whether recordings vary a lot.

 FP: Would repeated measures enhance power?
-An autoregressive term might be necessary in this case.
+Shall we include an autoregressive term in this case?